 SCG says otherwise.
 Each causal domain is a geometrically distinct region of the galaxy — a zone in which the scalar density field has its own local curvature character, its own exponent Bi, its own kinematic identity.
 The domain boundaries at Δri = γ_cause · √ri are not arbitrary breakpoints chosen to improve a fit.
 They are where the causal field undergoes a geometric closure — where one coherence scale ends and the next begins.
 Crossing a domain boundary means entering physically distinct territory.

-Fitting a single curve across causally separate domains is therefore not merely imprecise — it is categorically the wrong thing to do.
+Fitting a single curve across causally separate domains is not merely imprecise — it is categorically the wrong thing to do.
 It is like measuring the slope of a road that bends several times and reporting a single average gradient.
 You will get a number, but it describes the average of turns you refused to acknowledge, not the road itself.
 The residuals of such a fit are not noise.
 They are the geometry you flattened out.

 The most important insight from applying the γ_cause pipeline at scale is this: high RMSD does not mean the model failed.
 It means the galaxy experienced something.
 The invariant faithfully describes systems in causal equilibrium.
 When a galaxy has been disturbed — by a merger, a tidal interaction, a disk warp — its velocity field carries the memory of that event, and the RMSD reads it.